EDUCBA

 Introduction to SQL WITH AS Statement

-SQL AS statement helps us to specify an alias for table or column name.
-Alias is the alternative name that can be assigned to any of the objects inside the SQL query statement that includes the names of the tables and columns that help in accessing and referring those objects with an alternative and small word that is an alias which makes it easy for specifying.
-We have to careful while using aliases only about the name that we use for specifying the alias.
-The name of the alias should be such that it is meaningful and relevant to the object to which it is being assigned.
-The scope of the usage of the alias is only limited up to the query statement in which it is used.
+SQL AS statement helps us to specify an alias for a table or column name.
+Alias is the alternative name that can be assigned to any of the objects inside the SQL query statement that includes the terms of the tables and columns that help in accessing and referring those objects with an alternative and small word that is an alias which makes it easy to specify.
+We have to be careful while using aliases only about the name that we use for specifying the alias.

 Syntax: